* This event has been re-scheduled *

-The Global Diplomacy Lab is celebrating its 5th anniversary with a Summit from 10 to 13 May 2020 in Berlin.
+The Global Diplomacy Lab is celebrating its 5th anniversary with a Summit in Berlin.
 Over the past five years, GDL members have worked towards creating innovative and more inclusive diplomacy.
 The GDL now boasts over 200 members from all over the world, and they have all helped make the GDL what it is today.
 The Summit 2020 aims at bringing the network together, creating a vibrant environment in which to discuss topics at the heart of future diplomacy.

 In 2020, GDL will embark on a further 5-year journey, taking the role of diplomacy to another level, expanding its horizons and looking for different approaches to global challenges.
 The Summit Working Group - composed of the GDL members Amarachi Igboegwu, Edna Martinez, Susanne Salz and Stefan Cibian – has defined three overarching objectives that the Summit will follow: